AllenNeuralDynamics/segmentation-skeleton-metrics/README.md

 ## Usage

 Here is a simple example of evaluating a predicted segmentation.
-Note that this package supports a number of different input types, see documentation for details.

 ```python
 from tifffile import imread